 The Tutoring Quality Standards align with the Accelerator’s Framework for High-Impact Tutoring.
 An Advisory Group developed the standards and updates them regularly to reflect new learnings.
 Please see information about the February 2023 update here.

-Each TQIS quality standard is grounded in research and categorized as one of the following:
+Each quality standard is grounded in research and categorized as one of the following:

-- Emerging evidence: There is not yet a robust research base for this recommendation, but practitioners and researchers are highly aligned on its likely importance for quality.
+- Emergent: This recommendation does not come from a robust research base, but from alignment among practitioners and researchers on its likely importance for quality.

 A Note about Equity: Equity is one of the foundational elements of the Accelerator's Framework for High-Impact Tutoring.
 High-Impact Tutoring programs embed equity throughout their program; therefore, equity-related quality standards are included within each of the elements rather than as a stand-alone set of equity standards.

 |Tutor Recruitment and Selection||The program has a clear recruitment and selection process that results in tutors with the skills and mindsets necessary to be successful in that program.||Emergent: Research has not explicitly focused on the most effective way to recruit tutors.
 However, experts in the field generally agree that programs should have clear processes and standards for recruitment.|